microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 The solution comprises the following projects:

-- ScenarioSimulator.ConsoleHost.
+- ScenarioSimulator.
 This project contains the logic that implements each of the scenarios.
 You can configure the parameters used by the simulator (number of devices, simulation duration, warm up time, and so on) by editing the mysettings.config file in this project.

 - Devices.Events.
 This project defines the events that the simulated devices for each of the scenarios can raise.

-- ScenarioSimulator.ConsoleHost.
+- ScenarioSimulator.ConsoleHost (in the RunFromConsole folder).
 This project provides the user interface to the simulator.
 It implements a menu that enables the user to run each of the scenarios described above.

-- ColdStorage.ConsoleHost and ColdStorage.
-These projects implement a cold storage processor that captures event data and sends it to blob storage for later analysis.
+- ColdStorage.ConsoleHost (in the RunFromConsole folder) and ColdStorage.
+These projects implement a cold storage processor that captures event data directly from Event Hub and sends it to blob storage for later analysis.

 - Core.
 This project implements generic, reusable logic that is referenced by the other projects in the solution.